kevin218/Eureka/docs/source/ecf.rst

 fit_method
 ''''''''''
 Fitting routines to run for Stage 5 lightcurve fitting.
-Can be one or more of the following: [lsq, emcee, dynesty]
+For standard numpy functions, this can be one or more of the following: [lsq, emcee, dynesty].
+For theano-based differentiable functions, this can be one or more of the following: [exoplanet, nuts] where exoplanet uses a gradient based optimization method and nuts uses the No U-Turn Sampling method implemented in PyMC3.

 run_myfuncs
 '''''''''''
 Determines the astrophysical and systematics models used in the Stage 5 fitting.
-Can be one or more (separated by commas) of the following:
+For standard numpy functions, this be one or more (separated by commas) of the following:
-[batman_tr, batman_ecl, sinusoid_pc, expramp, polynomial, step, xpos, ypos, xwidth, ywidth, GP]
+[batman_tr, batman_ecl, sinusoid_pc, expramp, polynomial, step, xpos, ypos, xwidth, ywidth, GP].
+For theano-based differentiable functions, this can be one or more of the following:
+[starry, expramp, polynomial, step, xpos, ypos, xwidth, ywidth], where starry replaces both the batman_tr and batman_ecl models and offers a more complicated phase variation model than sinusoid_pc.

 manual_clip
 '''''''''''